andyanday33/andyanday33/README.md

 ### About Me

-BSc in Computer Engineering, graduated from Ege University.
-Currently attended MSc in Computer Science at the University of St. Andrews.
+MSc in Computer Science, graduated from the University of St. Andrews.
 Interested in web applications.
+Currently employed in Epicor

 ### Currently Learning